nasa-nccs-hpda/eo-validation/README.rst

 Best Practices
 ---------------

+#.
+End session: go to toolbar/file/hub control panel/ stop my server.
+You need to end the AWS session, otherwise the server stays
+active wasting money and project funding.
-- Finishing and starting up again: If you have completed with one raster image press >> to Restart and select a new image.
+#.
+Finishing and starting up again: If you have completed with one raster image press >> to Restart and select a new image.
+If you Do
-If you Do not restart, it multiple layers will be displayed, causing problems.
-The 2nd time or session you selects same image to continue working, you need to select image again they were working on  - all data / points will be automatically loaded.
+not restart, it multiple layers will be displayed, causing problems.
+#.
+If your session dies and you were working on an existing number of points, reload your session and reselect the file you were working
+on.
+The notebook will continue where it left.
 Just click on the right arrow and it will take you to the next point you need to work on.
-- End session: go to toolbar/file/hub control panel/ stop my server.
-You need to end the AWS session, otherwise the server stays active wasting money and project funding.

 Contributing
 -------------